andikaperbawa/andikaperbawa.github.io/_pages/publications.md

   My publications can also be found on my [Google Scholar page]((https://scholar.google.co.id/citations?user=oIuxBJoAAAAJ&hl=id)).

 overview: |
-  My Publications extend from geophysical methods (gravity and seismic), experimental studies and machine learning application for geoscience.
+  My studies extend from geophysical methods (gravity and seismic), experimental studies and machine learning application for geoscience.
 Please have a look my publication list below.

 ---